-- (7) We believe that presenting certain non-GAAP financial measures by excluding or including certain items can be helpful to investors and analysts who may wish to use some or all of this information to analyze our current performance, prospects, and valuation.
+- conditions.
+However, we believe that recurring gross profit is meaningful despite these fluctuations because it is not dependent upon transaction volumes or other activity-based revenues, which are more difficult to predict, particularly in declining or volatile markets. - (8) We believe that presenting certain non-GAAP financial measures by excluding or including certain items can be helpful to investors and analysts who may wish to use some or all of this information to analyze our current performance, prospects, and valuation.
 Our management uses this non-GAAP information internally to evaluate operating performance and in formulating the budget for future periods.
-We believe that the non-GAAP financial measures and metrics presented above and discussed below are appropriate for evaluating the performance of the Company. - (8) Set forth below is a calculation of gross profit (in millions), calculated as net revenues less commission and advisory expenses and brokerage, clearing, and exchange fees.
+We believe that the non-GAAP financial measures and metrics presented above and discussed below are appropriate for evaluating the performance of the Company. - (9) Set forth below is a calculation of gross profit (in millions), calculated as net revenues less commission and advisory expenses and brokerage, clearing, and exchange fees.
 All other expense categories, including depreciation and amortization of fixed assets and amortization of intangible assets, are considered general and administrative in nature.
 Because our gross profit amounts do not include any depreciation and amortization expense, we consider our gross profit amounts to be non-GAAP financial measures that may not be comparable to those of others in our industry.
 We believe that gross profit amounts can provide investors with useful insight into our core operating performance before indirect costs that are general and administrative in nature.

-Years Ended December 31, Gross Profit (in millions) 2018 2017 2016 Total net revenues \$ 5,188.4 \$ 4,281.5 \$ 4,049.4 Commission and advisory expense 3,177.6 2,669.6 2,600.6 Brokerage, clearing, and exchange fees 63.2 57.1 54.5 Gross profit \$ 1,947.7 \$ 1,554.8 \$ 1,394.3
+Y Years Ended December 31,

+Gross Profit (in millions) 2019 2018

+Total net revenues \$ 5,624.9 \$ 5,188.4

+Commission and advisory expense 3,388.2 3,177.6

+Brokerage, clearing, and exchange fees 64.4 63.2

+Gross profit (1) \$ 2,172.2 \$ 1,947.7